voxmedia/data-projects/vox-elections-2016/clinton_employers/readme.md

 #### Manual data cleanup

 Now you're ready for the manual cleaning.
+[Here are some more suggestions for company name cleanup.](//www.quora.com/What-are-good-ways-to-clean-up-a-large-collection-of-user-entered-company-names) I had fewer than 10,000 rows to deal with, so I wasn't going to try super complex stuff.

 If you're comfortable with MySQL, you can dispose of the csv that was exported (`clinton_employers_ready_to_clean.csv`), and update the table with something like this:

 ```mysql
 ALTER TABLE clinton_employers_grouped